 With this new attitude, it makes perfect sense to look beyond our own pressing needs to “preserve revenue” and “prevent churn,” and to start thinking strategically about how we can help our customers throughout our relationship, even if they do end up churning.
 How can you make their experience so overwhelmingly positive that the moment they churn is just another milepost on their journey?
 Daniel and Matt did such a great job of listening to my goals, that after our discussion I decided to purchase their service Quuu Promote at the highest tier.
 This product matched my needs much more closely, but even more importantly the founders had already earned my trust.

 You cannot scale if you’re stuck in reactionary mode, or if you’re reading from a script.
-Sometimes you need to add a new page to the playbook or rip out pages that don’t make any sense.
+Occasionally you need to add a new page to the playbook or rip out pages that don’t make any sense.
 Each of your customers is unique, which leads to a beautiful paradox: if your ultimate goal is to scale, then you need to fine-tune your approach with every customer interaction.

 Data: The Right Approach and The Right People